 Lots of people have asked me for albums I think sound great – so, here are some that spring instantly to mind.
 I should say upfront, this isn’t intended to be some kind of “top 12 best sounding albums ever” list, just some from my own collection that I love the sound of, for whatever reason.

 If you take a listen, you’ll probably notice some pretty clear recurring themes – suggestions in the comments, please !
-I’ve included the Amazon affiliate widget above so you can hear the songs, but if you live in Europe this Spotify playlist will be even better since you can listen to complete songs.
+I’ve compiled this Spotify Playlist so you can hear the songs.

 So, in no particular order: